 Class 2 and Class 3 frames are not allowed in an IBSS.
 If an IBSS STA receives a Class 2 or Class 3 frame, it shall ignore the frame.

-A STA shall not transmit Class 2 frames unless in State 2 or State 3 or State 4.
+A STA or a STA affiliated to a MLD shall not transmit Class 2 frames unless in State 2 or State 3 or State 4.

-A STA shall not transmit Class 3 frames unless in State 3 or State 4.
+A STA or a STA affiliated to a MLD shall not transmit Class 3 frames unless in State 3 or State 4.

 A multi-band capable device that uses OCT to move from State 2 to either State 3 or State 4 shall not transmit frames before the transmitting STA becomes over-the-WM enabled (see 11.32.5 (On-channel Tunneling (OCT) operation)).